-The RP further stipulates roles and responsibilities of each party responsible for implementation of this RP giving the RP implementation Committee, which will be established by the PMU before the start of RP implementation, a leading role in the implementation process.
+The RP further stipulates roles and responsibilities of each party responsible for implementation of this RP, giving the RP implementation Committee, which will be established by the PMU before the start of RP implementation, a leading role in the implementation process.
 It will be composed of representatives from the main ministries involved in the project.
-It will centrally coordinate and undertake the external monitoring and evaluation activities during the resettlement process.
+It will centrally coordinate the RP implementation process and undertake the external monitoring and evaluation activities during the resettlement process.